Mujjabi/DevOps/Kubernetes/kube.md

 # Kubernetes
 Here is the link to the kubernetes [powerpoint](https://docs.google.com/presentation/d/1WxApP_IwQOfjdVjHrLKoOrlzZXwbWM4M/edit#slide=id.g142824cfa6a_1_26)

+This tool [Kompose](https://kompose.io/)helps to migrate from the docker compose k8s.

 ### upgrading k8s
 You cant upgrade k8s from one version to another skipping versions.
 Forexample from 1.26 to 1.28.
 You need to go one version at a time.
 From 1.26, to can only go to 1.27.
 Also, you cant go back to old versions if you upgrade.